-- (k) (j) operating outside or ordering, permitting, or causing another officer to operate outside of the scope of authority for a public safety or peace officer as defined by 44-4-401, 44-4-404, or 7-32-303, MCA, or any other provision of Montana law regulating the conduct of public safety officers; - (1) (k) the use of excessive or unjustified force in conjunction with official duties; - (m) (1) engaging in sexual misconduct as defined in these rules; or - (n) (m) the denial, sanction, suspension, or revocation of any license or certification equivalent to a POST certification imposed by a board or committee equivalent to POST in any other state. - (4) It is a defense to an allegation of substance abuse, as defined in these rules, if the officer shows by a preponderance of the evidence that the officer's substance abuse has been eliminated or overcome by reasonable treatment.
+(j) operating outside or ordering, permitting, or causing another officer to operate outside of the scope of authority for a public safety or peace officer as defined by 44-4-401, 44-4-404, or 7-32-303, MCA, or any other provision of Montana law regulating the conduct of public safety officers;

+(k) the use of excessive or unjustified force in conjunction with official duties;

+(l) engaging in sexual misconduct as defined in these rules; or

+(m) the denial, sanction, suspension, or revocation of any license or certification equivalent to a POST certification imposed by a board or committee equivalent to POST in any other state.

+(4) It is a defense to an allegation of substance abuse, as defined in these rules, if the officer shows by a preponderance of the evidence that the officer's substance abuse has been eliminated or overcome by reasonable treatment.

-23.13.703 Procedure for Making and Receiving Allegations of Officer Misconduct and for Informal Resolution of Those Allegations by the Director
+23.13.703 Procedure for Making and Receiving Allegations of Officer Misconduct and for Informal Resolution of Those Allegations by the

-- (1) The POST Council will create, maintain, and adopt in public meetings a policy and procedure for processing and responding to allegations.
+Director (1) The POST Council will create, maintain, and adopt in public meetings a policy and procedure for processing and responding to allegations.
 The policy and procedure will be posted on POST's web site and made publicly available.
-It will comply with these rules and offer the director further guidance regarding the specific steps that the director and POST staff will take when responding to allegations. - (2) Any allegation made against a public safety officer that states potential grounds for denial, sanction, suspension, or revocation of POST certification must be made initially be provided to the employing appointing authority of the officer in question for review and recommendation by the individual making the allegation, unless the employing appointing authority is making the allegation.
+It will comply with these rules and offer the director further guidance regarding the specific steps that the director and POST staff will take when responding to allegations.

+(2) Any allegation made against a public safety officer that states potential grounds for denial, sanction, suspension, or revocation of POST certification must initially be provided to the appointing authority of the officer in question for review and recommendation, unless the appointing authority is making the allegation.
 All allegations must be made in writing unless the director initiates the allegation.
 Anonymous allegations will not be considered unless the director determines that public safety may be threatened if POST takes no action on an anonymous allegation.

-- (3) Except as provided in this section, POST will not proceed with an allegation unless the individual making the allegation or POST staff has notified the employing appointing authority of the allegation.
-This requirement does not apply if the allegation has been made against the highest-ranking officer in the agency, who would otherwise constitute the employing appointing authority, and or there is some reason to believe that the investigation or public safety would be put in danger by such a notification. - (4) Within 30 days of being notified of the allegation, or in making its own allegation of misconduct, the employing appointing authority must give POST a notice of the employing appointing authority's investigation, action, ruling, finding, or response to the allegation, in writing, which must include a description of any remedial or disciplinary action pending or already taken against the officer regarding the allegation in question, and which may contain a recommendation from the employing appointing authority regarding whether POST should impose a sanction.
-If the employing appointing authority recommends POST impose a sanction, the employing appointing authority must state what sanction the employing appointing authority deems reasonable.
-POST shall consider but is not bound by the recommendation of the employing appointing authority.
-If available, a copy of the initial allegation made to the employing appointing authority and the employing appointing authority's written response must be forwarded to the director.
-The employing appointing authority may make a written request to the director for additional time to respond.
+(3) Except as provided in this section, POST will not proceed with an allegation unless the individual making the allegation or POST staff has notified the appointing authority of the allegation.
+This requirement does not apply if the allegation has been made against the highest ranking officer in the agency, who would otherwise constitute the appointing authority, or there is some reason to believe that the investigation or public safety would be put in danger by such a notification.

+(4) Within 30 days of being notified of the allegation, or in making its own allegation of misconduct, the appointing authority must give POST a notice of the appointing authority's investigation, action, ruling, finding, or response to the allegation, in writing, which must include a description of any remedial or disciplinary action pending or already taken against the officer regarding the allegation in question, and which may contain a recommendation from the appointing authority regarding whether POST should impose a sanction.
+If the appointing authority recommends POST impose a sanction, the appointing authority must state what sanction the appointing authority deems reasonable.
+POST shall consider but is not bound by the recommendation of the appointing authority.
+If available, a copy of the initial allegation made to the appointing authority and the appointing authority's written response must be forwarded to the director.
+The appointing authority may make a written request to the director for additional time to respond.
 Such a request must provide good cause as to the reason more time is required.
 The director may grant or deny requests for additional time at the director's discretion.